Back to E-commerce Dictionary

 Examples of Transcreation

-• 1A luxury fashion brand transcreates its campaign tagline for the Dutch market to evoke the same feeling of exclusivity and sophistication, rather than a literal translation that might sound generic.
+• 1A luxury fashion brand rewrites its slogan for the Dutch market to keep the same high-end feel.
+A direct translation might sound boring or lose its meaning.

 How WISEPIM Helps